Our (ahem) roundabout intro to Google Analytics:

 * Click on the ‘Admin’ link at the top of Google Analytics, then click ‘Goals’ on the website’s ‘View’ column.

-* You can create up to 20 goals on your website, but be selective and ensure the ones you choose are relevant to your business.
+* Finally: You can create up to 20 goals on your website, but be selective and ensure the ones you choose are relevant to your business.
 The most important ones (for most businesses) will include: Lead Form Submissions, Email List Sign Ups and Purchase Completions.

 If you are now an analytics ninja, that’s great – enjoy the journey to success!
 Or, perhaps this article has prompted you to launch your fist analytics road-trip on the twisty road to measurable strategy?